 After our devastatingly exciting New Year’s Eve (note the sarcasm) we woke up very early on New Year’s Day to start 2012 with a refreshing dip in the Dead Sea.
 Even though I have been living in Israel, only two hours from the Dead Sea, for 7 months, I hadn’t yet visited so my first dip into the salty water was as exciting as it was for my brother and father.

 It was wonderful.
 I didn’t want to leave and only got out of the water when my parents insisted we do so.
 My brother and I spent the entire time giggling and trying different ways to turn in the water, executing complicated yoga poses and trying to swim despite the current.
 I was so tempted to go out a long way.
 However, it seems the water can be quite lethal and no one wanted to accompany me, so I did not.
 Continue reading

-We left Jerusalem a little later than planned because I was printing my father’s Christmas present (a personalized calendar for 2012 made up entirely of photos of the family on holiday in different parts of the world) and proceeded on a long long drive to kibbutz Kfar Menachem, where my mother had volunteered forty years ago.
-I was a little disappointed by the fact that we didn’t actually drive through the ultra-orthodox city of Beit Shemesh to get there.
+We left Jerusalem a little later than planned because I was printing my father’s Christmas present and proceeded on a long, long drive to kibbutz Kfar Menachem, where my mother had volunteered forty years ago.
+I was a little disappointed by the fact that we didn’t drive through the ultra-orthodox city of Beit Shemesh to get there.
 My parents refused to detour through the city; they said they’d seen enough in Me’a She’arim.